-4.2 LISTS
+4.2 Lists

-A. On or before February 28th of each year, CITY shall furnish UNION with a list showing the name, Social Security number, home address, home telephone number, employment date, and classification of each employee.
+On or before February 28th of each year, CITY shall furnish UNION with a list showing the name, social security number, home address, home telephone number, employment date, and classification of each employee.

-B. Upon ten (10) working days after a new employee is hired, CITY shall provide UNION the following information: name of individual, Social Security number, employment date, classification, date vacancy filled.
+Upon ten (10) working days after a new employee is hired, CITY shall provide UNION the following information: name of individual, social security number, employment date, classification, date vacancy filled.

-4.3 NON-DISCRIMINATION
+4.3 Non-Discrimination

-Neither the CITY nor the UNION, shall interfere with, intimidate, restrain, coerce, or discriminate against any employee because of his membership, or non-membership, in UNION or his activity on behalf of UNION.
+Neither the CITY nor the UNION, shall interfere with, intimidate, restrain, coerce, or discriminate against any employee because of their membership, or non-membership, in UNION or their activity on behalf of UNION.

-4.4 REPRESENTATIVES OF UNION
+4.4 Representatives Of Union

-A. The UNION'S Representatives shall be permitted by the CITY to transact UNION business on the premises of the CITY during working hours.
+The UNION'S representatives shall be permitted by the CITY to transact UNION business on the premises of the CITY during working hours.
 Such time shall not interfere with the current work in progress.

-B. UNION Shop Steward shall only transact UNION business on the premises of the CITY with approval of the appropriate Supervisor, whose permission shall not be unreasonably denied.
+UNION Shop Stewards shall only transact UNION business on the premises of the CITY with approval of the appropriate Supervisor, whose permission shall not be unreasonably withheld.

-4.5 BULLETIN BOARDS
+4.5 Bulletin Boards